RommelTJ/sql_and_postgresql_notes/Section22/Section22.md

 `SELECT oid, datname FROM pg_database;` shows database installed.
 There should be a folder with the same oid.

 `SELECT * FROM pg_class;` contains information about the files on disk.

+## Heaps, Blocks and Tuples

+Heap or Heap File:
+File that contains all the data (rows) of our table

+Tuple or Item:
+Individual row from the table

+Blocks or Page:
+The heap file is divided into many different 'blocks' or 'pages'.
+Each page/block stores some number of rows.
+Each block is 8kb in size.